svanderbleek/twpgtwp/README.md

 * Open reusable object models.
 * Embedding languages without breaking tools
 * An implementation substrate for languages composing modularized crosscutting concerns
 * Programming as planning
 * Register allocation via puzzle solving via planning
 * Jumble of Heuristic Notions
 * Context-oriented programming: A software engineering perspective
 * Language and IDE Modularization and Composition with MPS
 * mbeddr: an extensible C-based programming language and IDE for embedded systems
 * Mashup of metalanguages and its implementation in the kermeta language workbench
 * mbeddr: Instantiating a Language Workbench in the Embedded Software Domain
+* A research on debugging tools’ platform independency

 ## Binary Analysis